ethanrunn/ethanrunn/README.md

 ### Security Information & Event Management (SIEM)
 - Utilizing tools like Splunk, ELK, and Google Chronicle to analyze security logs and detect anomalies.<br>
 ### Web Application Testing & Security
-  - Identifying and patching vulnerabilities in web applications using tools like Burp Suite and OpenVAS.<br>
+  - Identifying and patching vulnerabilities in web applications using tools like Burp Suite and OpenVAS <br>
 ### Cloud Security & Compliance
   - Understand cloud security frameworks and ensure compliance with security best practices.<br>